IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-theory.md

 <img src="/psm/docs/understanding-and-applying-scrum/assets/scrum-theory-255b0121.png" width="50%" height="50%">

+The emergent process and work must be visible to those performing the work as well as those receiving the work.

+With Scrum, important decisions are based on the perceived state of its three formal artifacts.
+Artifacts that have low transparency can lead to decisions that diminish value and increase risk.

+Transparency enables inspection.
+Inspection without transparency is misleading and wasteful.

 There can be challenges with transparency, for example,

 - Are the team comfortable working in an Agile way, breaking work down and delivering it in an incremental and iterative way?